-3. Hand and pole line fishery targeting finfish IIIa (LHM\FIF\0\0\0)
+Hand and pole line fishery targeting finfish (LHP\FIF\0\0\0)

 The hand and pole line fishery is mainly conducted in coastal waters of Kattegat (IIIaS) and Skagerrak (IIIaN).
 In 2008 the total annual landing was 108 tonnes.
 The main target species are mackerel and cod.
-The fisheries are concentrated to the 2nd and 3rd quarter and are predominantly preformed by small vessels.
-The catches from the fishing operations are usually quite small (average 200 kg).
+The fisheries are concentrated to the $2^{nd}$ and $3^{rd}$ quarter and are predominantly preformed by small vessels.
 Discard rates are assumed to be below 10 %.
-The metier was picked by the ranking system only because of effort.
-Information on species composition is achieved through logbooks and in the case of vessels below 10 m from fishing journals.
-It is not considered cost effective to initiate a sampling programme to achieve length frequencies from this fishery.
-The main reason is the overall low volume of landings.
-Sweden asks for derogation to sample this fishery.
+The metier was picked by the ranking system because of effort.
+Sweden asks for derogation to sample the metier.